 The NCM, Inc. 2007 Equity Incentive Plan, as amended (the "Equity Incentive Plan"), reserves 12,974,589 shares of common stock available for issuance or delivery under the Equity Incentive Plan of which 4,126,037 remain available for future grants as of January 1, 2015.
 The types of awards that may be granted under the Equity Incentive Plan include stock options, stock appreciation rights, restricted stock, restricted stock units or other stock based awards.
 Stock options awarded under the Equity Incentive Plan are granted with an exercise price equal to the closing market price of NCM, Inc. common stock on the date the Company's board of directors approves the grant.
 Upon vesting of the restricted stock awards or exercise of options, NCM LLC will issue common membership units to the Company equal to the number of shares of the Company's common stock represented by such awards.
 Options and restricted stock vest annually over a three or five-year period and options have either 10-year or 15-year contractual terms.
 A forfeiture rate of 5% was estimated to reflect the potential separation of employees.
 Certain option and share awards provide for accelerated vesting if there is a change in control, as defined in the Equity Incentive Plan.
-In addition, certain restricted stock awards include performance vesting conditions, which permit vesting to the extent that the Company achieves specified non-GAAP targets at the end of the measurement period.
-The length of the measurement period is two to three years.
-Restricted stock units granted to non-employee directors vest after approximately one year.
+In addition, certain restricted stock awards include performance vesting controlled in the extension of the performance of the company's common stock represented by such awards.
+Options and restricted stock vest after approximately one performance of the company administration of the extension of the extensi